Payments

 • What to do if verification fails.

-If you only have time to prepare one app before your flight, start with Alipay.
+If you only have time to prepare one payment app before your flight to China, start with Alipay.
 It is often easier to treat as a travel payment tool, and it is useful across many tourist scenarios.

 If you have enough time, prepare both Alipay and WeChat Pay.
 China is easiest when you have more than one payment path, especially during taxis, restaurants, small shops, mini programs, and unexpected verification problems.